 " 10.2.4.3 HCF controlled channel access (HCCA)

-The HCCA mechanism uses a QoS-aware centralized coordinator, called a hybrid coordinator (HC), and operates under rules that are different from the PC of the PCF.
+The HCCA mechanism uses a QoS-aware centralized coordinator, called a hybrid coordinator (HC).
 The HC is collocated with the AP of the BSS and uses the HC’s higher priority of access to the WM to initiate frame exchange sequences and to allocate TXOPs to itself and other STAs in order to provide limited-duration CAPs for contention free transfer of QoS data.

-The HC traffic delivery and TXOP allocation may be scheduled during the CP and any locally generated CFP (generated optionally by the HC) to meet the QoS requirements of a particular TC or TS.
+The HC traffic delivery and TXOP allocation may be scheduled to meet the QoS requirements of a particular TC or TS.
 TXOP allocations and contention free transfers of QoS traffic might be based on the HC’s BSS-wide knowledge of the amounts of pending traffic belonging to different TS and/or TCs and are subject to BSS-specific QoS -policies.

-An AP may transmit a CF-Poll to a non-QoS STA, thereby providing non-QoS contention free transfers during the CFP.
-This provisioning of contention free transfers during the CFP to non-QoS STAs, however, is not recommended.
 Implementers are cautioned that QoS STAs are not required to interpret data subtypes that include QoS +CF-Ack in frames not addressed to themselves unless they set the Q-Ack subfield in the QoS Capability element to 1.
-QoS STAs are also not required to interpret data subtypes that are non-QoS (+)CF-Poll frames (i.e., Data frames with bits 7, 5, and 4 in the Frame Control field equal to 0, 1, and 0, respectively); therefore, QoS STAs cannot be treated as CF-Pollable STAs.
-This requires an AP that provides non-QoS CF-polling to adhere to frame exchange sequence restrictions considerably more complex than, and less efficient than, those specified for either PCF or HCF.
-In addition, the achievable service quality is likely to be degraded when non-QoS STAs are associated and being polled.

 The HCF protects the transmissions during each CAP using the virtual CS mechanism.

 A STA may initiate multiple frame exchange sequences during a polled TXOP of sufficient duration to perform more than one such sequence.
-The use of virtual CS by the HC provides improved protection of the CFP, in addition to the protection provided by having all STAs in the BSA setting their NAVs to dot11CFPMaxDuration at the target beacon transmission time (TBTT) of DTIM Beacon frames.

 The operation rules of the HCCA are defined in 10.22.3 (HCF controlled channel access (HCCA))."

-1403.14 delete as shown “than, those specified for either PCF or HCF.”
+1403.14 delete as shown “than those specified for HCF.”

 1403.41 delete “PCF,” from title